 How is video technology opening up opportunities for the disabled?

 Mobility, self-care and transportation may not be among our biggest concerns but for people with disabilities, these simple things can impose superlative challenges.
-Apart from these, there are social challenges as well that make differently-able persons perceive inferior in compared to their non-disabled counterparts.
+Apart from these, there are social challenges as well that make differently-abled persons perceive inferior in compared to their non-disabled counterparts.
 They are often confined to special schools and are judged skeptically on the job arenas.
 Technology, especially, the video technology is promisingly opening up greater opportunities in front of people suffering from various forms of disabilities.

-Video Enabled Learning Solutions for the differently-abled
+Video Enabled Learning Solutions for the differently-able

-Video-enabled Healthcare delivery for the disabled
+Video enabled Healthcare delivery for the disabled

-Video-enabled banking for the disabled
+Video enabled banking for the disabled

 Video creating employment options for the disabled

 Video connectivity has opened up newer employment options for people living with a certain level of disabilities.
-NTI (National Telecommunications Institute) is an US-based non-profit organization that helps in the employment of the disabled across the country.
+NTI (National Telecommunications Institute) is an US based non-profit organization that helps in the employment of the disabled across the country.
 These people are employed as remote workers and are working as freelance writers, medical transcripts, call center employees, affiliate marketers, survey workers and mystery shoppers.(Disabledworld.com).
 They are now challenging and the winning the hurdles that life have imposed on them by getting hired.
-Thanks to the flexibility that incorporation of the video has provided to the employment arena.
+Thanks to the flexibility that incorporation of video has provided to the employment arena.

-We, at PeopleLink, have thought out of the box and incorporated video into regular business processes.
-This has lent flexibility to the businesses and helped in becoming easily accessible to the end-user, even if they are suffering from disabilities.
+We, at PeopleLink, have thought out of the box and incorporated video to regular business processes.
+This has lend flexibility to the businesses and helped in becoming easily accessible to the end-user, even if they are suffering with disabilities.
 We have utilized WebRTC technology, to make video conferencing just a “click away” from the user.
 No downloads, no plugins, no costly peripherals, the users can connect from their mobile devices, iPads or laptops.
 Get in touch with PeopleLink to know about the latest innovations in the domain of video conferencing technology and how positively are these impacting the lives of people from all walks of life.